Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

 #### New and changed features

 - Interaction
-  - Gesture FW & engine
+  - Gesture FW and engine
     - The API set to receive the event for hand gesture has been supported.
     - Gesture Framework for managing multi gesture clients and engines has been supported.
     - The service app for default gesture engine has been supported.
     - Support for on-demand daemon launch has been added.
 - Enlightenment Wayland display server
-  - Display Compatibility for the Legacy Widget Application has been added.
-Legacy Widget applications can display on the screen of which size is different from the one of application without the modification.
+  - Display Compatibility for the Legacy Widget application has been added.
+Without any modification, Legacy Widget applications can be viewed on different screen sizes than that it was originally designed for.
 - Ecore Buffer
   - The ecore-buffer and ecore-buffer-queue API set has been deprecated.
 - Tizen-ws-shell
-  - A new enumeration has been added to support a new type of quickpanel service.
+  - A new enumeration has been added to support a new type of Quickpanel service.
 - Quickpanel C# Support
-  - C# API set for quickpanel client and service has been added.
-(Tizen.NUI.WindowSystem.Shell)
+  - C# API set for Quickpanel client and service has been added (Tizen.NUI.WindowSystem.Shell).
-- The libds API set that can be used to create and configure wayland-based display server has been newly added.
+- The libds API set used to create and configure Wayland-based display server has been newly added.

 ### Graphics Engine